cjohnsoncruz/cjohnsoncruz.github.io/_pages/about.md

 ---
 ## Who am I?

-I am a neuroscience researcher with 7 years of experience in experimental design, data science, and deep/machine learning.
-My work experience spans various topic areas, including a Data Analysis internship analyzing wearable sensor data at Evidation Health and a PhD thesis using machine learning on neuroimaging time-series data to understand the neurobiology of cognitive deficits in schizophrenia.
+I am a neuroscientist with 7 years of experience in experimental design, data science, and deep/machine learning.
+I've worked with various forms of biological data, including wearable sensor time-series data during my Data Analysis internship at Evidation Health and neural time-series data for my PhD research, where I used deep and machine learning to analyze neural representations during cognitive flexiblity.

-I'm skilled at building and optimizing analysis pipelines to independently distill insights from complex datasets and communicate them to technical and non-technical stakeholders.
-I am driven to produce work providing meaningful and actionable insight to others; to that end, I have spent years in self-directed study to learn deep and machine-learning techniques to add to my analytical toolbox.
+I'm skilled at building/optimizing analysis pipelines to independently distill insights from complex biological datasets and communicate them to cross-functional audiences.
+I'm driven to produce meaningful and actionable insight from data; I've spent years in self-directed study to add to my analytical toolbox.

 ## Projects

-1) My manuscript "Circuit inhibition promotes the dynamic reorganization of prefrontal task encoding to support cognitive flexibility" is finished and pending submission to a preprint server!
+1) My manuscript "Circuit inhibition promotes the dynamic reorganization of prefrontal task encoding to support cognitive flexibility" is being submitted to a preprint server!

 2) <a href="http://www.moviesofsanfrancisco.info/"> I recently created an interactive map of film locations in San Francisco as a side project.
 Check it out here! </a>